-59 The number of Directors
+60 The number of Directors

-59.1 There must be at least two Directors (other than alternate directors).
+60.1 There must be at least two Directors (other than alternate directors).
 But the shareholders can increase this minimum by passing an ordinary resolution.
 There is no maximum number of Directors.

-60 Qualification to be a Director
+61 Qualification to be a Director

-60.1 A Director need not be a shareholder.
+61.1 A Director need not be a shareholder.

-61 Directors' fees
+62 Directors' fees

-- 61.1 In line with this Article 61.1, each of the Directors, other than a Director acting in an executive capacity, will be paid a fee for their services.
-The Directors or a committee can decide on the amount, timing and way of paying Directors' fees, but the total of the fees paid to all of the Directors (excluding amounts paid as special pay under Article 62, amounts paid as expenses under Article 63 and any payments under Article 64) must not exceed: - (a) £2,000,000 a year; or - (b) any higher sum decided on by an ordinary resolution at a General Meeting. - 61.2 The fee will accrue from day to day and any Director holding office as a Director for only part of the period covered by the fee is only entitled to a pro-rata share for that part of the period.
+- 62.1 Under this Article 62.1, each of the Directors, other than a Director acting in an executive capacity, will be paid a fee for their services.
+The Directors or a committee can decide on the amount, timing and way of paying Directors' fees, but the total of the fees paid to all of the Directors (excluding amounts paid as special pay under Article 63, amounts paid as expenses under Article 64 and any payments under Article 65) must not exceed: - (a) £2,000,000 a year; or - (b) any higher sum decided on by an ordinary resolution at a General Meeting. - 62.2 The fee will accrue from day to day and any Director holding office as a Director for only part of the period covered by the fee is only entitled to a pro-rata share for that part of the period.

-62 Special pay
+63 Special pay

-- 62.1 The Directors or any committee can award special pay to any Director who: - (a) acts in an executive capacity;
+- 63.1 The Directors or any committee can award special pay to any Director who: - (a) acts in an executive capacity; - (b) serves on any committee; - (c) performs any other services which the Directors consider to extend beyond the ordinary duties of a Director; - (d) devotes special attention to the business of NG; or

-- (b) serves on any committee; - (c) performs any other services which the Directors consider to extend beyond the ordinary duties of a Director; - (d) devotes special attention to the business of NG; or - (e) goes or lives abroad on our behalf. - 62.2 Special pay can take the form of salary, commission or other benefits, or can be paid in some other way (for example by issuing shares).
-This is decided on by the Directors or any committee and can be a fixed sum or percentage of profits or otherwise. - 62.3 Special pay is additional to fees paid under Article 61.1.
+- (e) goes or lives abroad on our behalf. - 63.2 Special pay can take the form of salary, commission or other benefits, or can be paid in some other way (for example by issuing shares).
+This is decided on by the Directors or any committee and can be a fixed sum or percentage of profits or otherwise. - 63.3 Special pay is additional to fees paid under Article 62.1.

-63 Directors' expenses
+64 Directors' expenses

-- 63.1 We can also repay a Director's travelling, hotel and other expenses properly incurred: - to attend and return from shareholders' meetings (including any class meetings); - (b) to attend and return from Directors' meetings; - (c) to attend and return from meetings of committees; or - (d) in other ways in connection with our business.
+- 64.1 We can also repay a Director's travelling, hotel and other expenses properly incurred: - (a) to attend and return from shareholders' meetings (including any class meetings); - (b) to attend and return from Directors' meetings; - (c) to attend and return from meetings of committees; or - (d) in other ways in connection with our business.

-64 Directors' pensions and other benefits
+65 Directors' pensions and other benefits

-- 64.1 The Directors or any committee can decide whether to award:
+- 65.1 The Directors or any committee can decide whether to award:

 - (a) pensions;

 - (b) annual payments;

 - (c) gratuities; or

 - (d) other allowances or benefits